- Assembly Bill 1468 Report

 - Major Regulations

 - Senate Bill 105 Final Report(Revised)

 - State-County Assessors' Partnership Program

 - Serve as the Governor's chief fiscal policy advisor.

-- Promote responsible resource allocation through the state's annual financial plan.
+- Promote long-term economic sustainability and responsible resource allocation through the state's annual financial plan.

 How We Fit Into State Government

 State government is made up of three branches:

 The Department of Finance, located in Sacramento, is in the Executive Branch and part of the Governor's Administration.